 As part of its actions following the terrorist attacks of September 11, 2001, the NRC issued a number of orders requiring licensees to strengthen security programs in several areas.
-During 2009 the NRC completed a rulemaking that made generally applicable security requirements similar to these orders and added new requirements based on insights and experience, including stakeholder feedback.
+During 2009, the NRC completed a rulemaking that made generally applicable security requirements similar to these orders and added new requirements based on insights and experience, including stakeholder feedback.
 Through the orders and the subsequent rulemaking, the NRC significantly enhanced its baseline security inspection program for commercial nuclear power reactors.
 This inspection effort resides within the "security cornerstone" of the agency's ROP.
-The security cornerstone focuses on the following five key licensee performance attributes: (1) access authorization; (2) access control; (3) physical protection systems; (4) material control and accounting (MC&A); and (5) response to contingency events.
-The objective of the security cornerstone is to provide high assurance that the licensee's security system and MC&A program use a defense-in-depth approach and can protect against (1) the design basis threat (DBT) of radiological sabotage from external and internal threats, and (2) the theft or loss of radiological materials.
+The security cornerstone focuses on the following seven key licensee performance attributes: (1) access authorization; (2) access control; (3) physical protection systems; (4) material control and accounting (MC&A); (5) response to contingency events, (6) protection of safeguards information (SGI), and (7) cyber security.
+The objective of the security cornerstone is to provide high assurance that a licensee's security system and MC&A program use a defense-in-depth approach and can protect against (1) the design-basis threat (DBT) of radiological sabotage from external and internal threats, and (2) the theft or loss of radiological materials.

-The objectives of the security baseline inspection program are: (1) to gather sufficient, factual inspection information to determine whether a licensee is meeting the objective of the security cornerstone, which is to provide high assurance that the licensee's security system and MC&A program can protect against the DBT of radiological sabotage; (2) to determine the licensee's ability to identify, assess the significance of, and effectively correct security issues commensurate with the significance of the issue; (3) to determine whether licensees, in conjunction with established protocols with external agencies, are capable of deterring and protecting against the DBT of radiological sabotage; (4) to verify the accuracy and completeness of PI data used in conjunction with inspection findings to assess the security performance of power reactor licensees; (5) to provide a mechanism for the NRC to remain cognizant of security status and conditions; and (6) to identify those significant issues that may have generic applicability or cross-cutting applicability to the safe and secure operation of licensee facilities subject to the requirements of 10 CFR Part 73, "Physical protection of plants and materials."
+The objectives of the security baseline inspection program are: (1) to gather sufficient, factual inspection information to determine whether a licensee is meeting the objective of the security cornerstone, which is to provide high assurance that the licensee's security programs and protective strategy can protect against the DBT of radiological sabotage consistent with the general performance objective of 10 CFR 73.55(b) and that the licensee's MC&A program includes processes for the control and accountability of special nuclear material, to include the identification and notification of theft or loss consistent with 10 CFR Part 74, "Material Control and Accounting of Special Nuclear Material"; (2) to determine a licensee's ability to identify, assess the significance of, and effectively correct security issues commensurate with the significance of the issue; (3) to verify the accuracy and completeness of PI data used in conjunction with inspection findings to assess the security performance of power reactor licensees; (4) to provide a mechanism for the NRC to remain cognizant of security status and conditions; and (5) to identify those significant issues that may have generic applicability or cross-cutting applicability to the safe and secure operation of licensee facilities subject to the requirements of 10 CFR Part 73, "Physical Protection of Plants and Materials."

 The security cornerstone's baseline inspection program includes 11 inspectable areas to be reviewed periodically at each commercial nuclear power reactor (see Figure 2).
-One of the inspectable areas-contingency response-is assessed through the conduct of FOF inspections, which Section 4 describes in detail.
+One of the inspectable areas-contingency response-is assessed through the conduct of FOF inspections, which Section 3 describes in detail.